About The Program

 Light the World!
 2019 will offer two sessions.
 You can choose to apply to either of the 2 sessions both of which last one full week.
 Students arrive late Sunday afternoon and leave Saturday at lunchtime.

 Week 1: June 23- June 29, 2019

 Light the World! was founded (with the support of Lilly Endowment Inc.) to help young students better understand how faith and theology relate to their everyday lives.
 It will help them think about where they are being called.
 We also hope students will be invigorated by a taste of college life that is enriching, challenging, and joy-filled.

 Students will spend significant portions of morning, afternoon, and evening activities in their small groups of 7 or so, each led by two Catholic University college students who are themselves models of faithful excellence in action.
 Though students learn from experts, they also learn from and support one another in small group discussions and activities.

-Places we are visiting: Air and Space Museum, Nationals Park, Capital Building, and The National Basilica of the Immaculate Conception of Mary.
+Places we are visiting: Natural History Museum, a Professional Baseball Stadium, Capital Building, and The National Basilica of the Immaculate Conception of Mary.